 Action: Michael will send details of a proposed method of staggering periods of office.

 Paul summarised the necessary actions which needed to be taken before the development agreement can be signed.

 David James now heads up this sub-group.
 He confirmed that a meeting will be scheduled shortly and summarised recent dialogue with Banes.

 - Actions from Last Board Meeting / Previous Board meeting Minutes

-Nick asked for acceptance of the October minutes, John proposed and Andrew seconded.
+Nick asked for acceptance of the January minutes; Martin proposed and Sally seconded.

 - Key Working Groups updates/issues to resolve

 - Paul reported that Jerry Gill has as of today agreed his new contract.